entrecode/ec.doc/doc/resources/asset.md

 # Single Asset (Legacy Assets)
 A single (legacy) asset.

+## DEPRECATION NOTICE

+*Legacy Assets are deprecated.
+They can be soft-disabled with the data manager setting `"disableLegacyAssets": true`.*

 Assets are abstract representations of a file, that can be available in multiple variants (e.g. different image sizes or localizations).

 The JSON Schema is [https://entrecode.de/schema/asset](https://entrecode.de/schema/asset)